Data Transformation | Normalisation Techniques

-Almost always when we get raw data for analysis in any project, it is unfit for direct consumption for analysis or modelling.
+Almost always when we get raw data in any project, it is unfit for direct consumption for analysis or modelling .
+It is a especially a concern when the data volume is huge for example in a big data analytics project .
 In this blog post I cover a few of the most common transformations and their use.

 The process of normalization entails converting numerical values into a new range using a mathematical function.
 There are two primary reasons why this may be used.

 To make two variables in different scales comparable

 In a profile of a customer where I may have two variables - years of education and income.
 We might want both these to be treated equally but their ranges are very different.
 Plotting them on a graph may make it impossible to decipher any correlation between these two variables.
 However, normalization would bring them on to the scale and the relationship would clearly stand out.